Nilcreator/NinjaRobotV3/NinjaUserGuide.md

 **Capabilities:**
 - **Text-Based Chat**: Type commands to the robot in real-time.
+- **Voice Input**: Speak commands to the robot using your microphone.
 - **Web Search**: The agent can search the internet to answer questions.

 **1. Activating the AI Agent**